OrinariLabs/Orinari_App/docs/user-guide/making-payments.md

 ### Step 1: Service Discovery

-When you make a request, NEPHARA:
+When you make a request, ORINARI:

 1. **Parses your intent**: Understands what service you need
 2. **Queries x402 Registry**: Finds compatible services